 - Bad breath and dental problems

-Keep in mind that healthy dogs carry a signature scent that is just part of the species makeup; dogs simply smell like dogs or the stinky treasures they discover on their travels.
+Keep in mind that healthy dogs carry a signature scent that is just part of the species' makeup; dogs simply smell like dogs or the stinky treasures they discover on their travels.
 Consequently, when you have a multi-dog household, you have to clean more dirt and grime and nose prints from windows, and also reduce and eliminate more doggy odor than in a one-dog domain, particularly if you have puppies or senior dogs who may have accidents.

-Essential tools for cleanliness in a multi-dog household
+Essential tools for dog cleanliness

 You can have a clean home when you have multiple dogs as long as you have some basic tools and pet-friendly cleaning products for the job, such as: